swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 problem in many ways boils down to language barriers.
 The vast majority of contemporary Go literature, and thus pedagogy, is only available in Chinese, Japanese and Korean.
-Most of the good books available in English are from the 70s, and while unquestionably classics, they suffer from an old fashioned approach to teaching Go.
+Most of the good books available in English are Japanese translations from the 70s, and while unquestionably classics, they suffer from an old fashioned approach to teaching Go.

 I believe a couple factors are swinging things in the right direction for a whole new level of popularity for Go in the States - the wide